-Exploring Transylvania during the winter can feel a lot like stepping into the pages of a fairytale full of adventures, medieval castles, idyllic scenery and old-world charm.
+Exploring Transylvania highlights during the winter can feel a lot like stepping into the pages of a fairytale full of adventures, medieval castles, idyllic scenery, and old-world charm.

 To help you get that experience we’ve rounded up four amazing Transylvania highlights where you can get fully immersed in the region’s one-of-a-kind wintery charm.